-Click on your name in the top-right corner to go to your personal page on Pinterest.
+- Click on your profile icon in the top-right corner to go to your personal page.

 This affects your general account and privacy settings on Pinterest.
 Here are the things you can change here:

-Email Address -- Click in this box and type in the email address that you want to use to log into Pinterest, as well as the one that Pinterest will send you news and notifications to.
-(You will have to confirm this new email address in the same way that you did your original one; see our How to Sign Up for Pinterest tutorial if you need help with this.)
+- Email Address — Click in this box and type in the email address that you want to use to log in, as well as the one that you want to receive news and notifications from Pinterest.
+You will have to confirm this new email address in the same way that you did your original one, when you signed up.

-Language -- Click this drop-down menu to select what language Pinterest displays in.
+- Language — Click this drop-down menu to select what language is displayed.

-Country -- Click this drop down menu to select what country you're from.
-This may help you find people and content on Pinterest closer to home.
+- Country — Click this drop down menu to select what country you're from.
+This may help you find people and content closer to home.

-Search Privacy -- Click to switch this setting to Yes if you don't want people to be able to find your profile on Pinterest by using common search engines, such as Google Search, Yahoo Search, or Bing.
-(It may take some time for any actual changes to happen.)
+- Search Privacy — Click to switch this setting to Yes if you don't want people to be able to find your profile by using common search engines, such as Google Search, Yahoo Search, or Bing.
+(It may take some time for any actual changes to happen).

 If you don't want to be given recommendations in this way, click both buttons to set them to No.

-Search History -- Click Clear Search History to tell Pinterest to not show you things that you've searched for previously in its search suggestions.
+- Search History — Click Clear Search History to tell remove things that you've searched for previously in the search suggestions.

-Account -- Click Deactivate Account to close your Pinterest account, either temporarily or permanently.
-See our How to Delete a Pinterest Account tutorial for further instructions.
+- Account — Click Deactivate Account to close your account, either temporarily or permanently.
+If you need help with this, check out our tutorial on how to delete a Pinterest account for further instructions.

-This lets you control your appearance on Pinterest.
+This lets you control how you appear to other users on Pinterest.
 You can change:

-Picture -- Click Change Picture, and then click Choose Picture to open up a file explorer window on your computer.
-Navigate to the picture that you want to use as your profile picture, click it to select it, and then click Open to set it as your profile picture on Pinterest.
+- Picture — Click Change Picture, and then click Choose Picture to open up a file explorer window on your computer.
+Navigate to the picture that you want to use as your profile picture, click it to select it, and then click Open to set it as your profile picture.

-Username -- Click in this box and type in a new username between 3 and 15 characters long, without any spaces or special characters.
-The only thing this will affect is the web address of your page on Pinterest.
+- Username — Click in this box and type in a new username between 3 and 15 characters long, without any spaces or special characters.
+The only thing this will affect is the web address of your page.

 IMPORTANT NOTE: For privacy reasons, it's probably best if you limit this to a state/province and country, or a city at the most specific.
 That is, don't write your full address in here; letting strangers know exactly where you live can be dangerous.
 If you want, you can just leave this blank.

-Website -- If you have a personal website, you can type its web address into this box.
-Click Verify Website so Pinterest knows that the web address you gave it doesn't lead to a website that scams people or infects their computers with viruses.
+- Website — If you have a personal website, you can type its web address into this box.
+Click Verify Website to confirm that the web address you provide doesn't lead to a website that scams people or infects their computers with viruses.

 These settings deal with letting you know when something happens involving you on Pinterest.
 Here are the things you can set:

-When You're On Pinterest -- Click the appropriate button to choose whether you can receive notifications from anyone on Pinterest, or just people whom you follow.
+- When You're On Pinterest — Click the appropriate button to choose whether you can receive notifications from anyone, or just people whom you follow.

-Email -- Click the button here to choose whether or not you receive notifications about things that happen on Pinterest concerning you by way of email.
-If you have this button set to No, Pinterest may still send you emails about any important privacy or policy changes.
+- Email — Click the button here to choose whether or not you receive notifications about things that happen on Pinterest concerning you by way of email.
+If you have this button set to No, you may still receive emails about any important privacy or policy changes.

 If you have this button set to Yes, the buttons below will allow you to choose what kinds of notifications you receive via email, and (for some of them) how often you get them.
 Click the buttons to toggle and choose the appropriate options.

-On Your Phone -- Click Edit Push Notification Settings, and then click on the check boxes beside each type of notification to choose whether or not you will receive a notification about it on the Pinterest application for your mobile phone (if you have it).
+- On Your Phone — Click Edit Push Notification Settings, and then click on the check boxes beside each type of notification to choose whether or not you will receive a notification about it if you have the Pinterest app for your mobile phone.

-Based on which accounts you connect to Pinterest, you may be able to find more people whom you know on Pinterest, or have your activity on Pinterest automatically posted to those accounts.
+Based on which social accounts you connect to, you may be able to find more people whom you know on Pinterest, or have your activity automatically posted to those accounts.

 Click the button beside a social media website in the list to toggle it to Yes, then log into your account on that website (using the window that pops up) to link it to your Pinterest account.

-This generally deals with what Pinterest applications for mobile devices are allowed to do, with respect to your Pinterest account.
-If you don't have the Pinterest application installed on any of your mobile devices (like a tablet computer or smart phone), there isn't really anything to worry about here.
+This generally deals with what the Pinterest application for mobile devices are allowed to do, with respect to your account.
+If you don't have the app installed on any of your mobile devices (like a tablet computer or smart phone), there isn't really anything to worry about here.